sharedgeo/FDC-Docs/source/About.rst

 Background
 ^^^^^^^^^^^

 During development of the FuzionView product, the need for a field based GIS data collection tool became apparent.
-Field Data Collection (FDC) works with the FuzionView software which aggregates all utility location data (GIS) into a single map “on the fly”.
+Field Data Collector (FDC) works with the FuzionView software which aggregates all utility location data (GIS) into a single map “on the fly”.

 Contact Us
 ^^^^^^^^^^^